terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

-# Retrieval augmented generation for watsonx on IBM Cloud
+# Retrieval augmented generation (RAG) for watsonx on IBM Cloud

-The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample gen AI Pattern on IBM Cloud, including all underlying IBM Cloud infrastructure.
+The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample gen AI Pattern on IBM Cloud, including all underlying IBM Cloud and WatsonX infrastructure.
 This architecture implements the best practices for watsonx gen AI Pattern deployment on IBM Cloud, as described in the [reference architecture](https://cloud.ibm.com/docs/pattern-genai-rag?topic=pattern-genai-rag-genai-pattern).

 This deployable architecture provides a comprehensive foundation for trust, observability, security, and regulatory compliance.
 The architecture configures an IBM Cloud account to align with compliance settings.
 It also deploys key management and secrets management services and the infrastructure to support continuous integration (CI), continuous delivery (CD), and continuous compliance (CC) pipelines for secure management of the application lifecycle.
+It also deploys the WatsonX services suite and IBM Cloud Elasticsearch to faciliate a RAG pattern.
 These pipelines facilitate the deployment of the application, check for vulnerabilities and auditability, and help ensure a secure and trustworthy deployment of generative AI applications on IBM Cloud.

+## Variations

+Two variations are available for this deployable architecture:
+1. Basic variation:
+   - Code Engine Project: Provisions a Code Engine project, providing a fully managed platform for containerized applications.
+   - Application Deployment: Deploys the application on the provisioned Code Engine project.
+   - Elasticsearch Enterprise: Provisions an Elasticsearch [enterprise](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elastic-offerings) instance for search and analytics capabilities.

+2. Standard variation:
+   - IBM Cloud OpenShift Cluster: Provisions an [IBM Cloud OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-overview)
+   - VPC Network Infrastructure: Sets up the underlying VPC network infrastructure to support the OpenShift cluster.
+   - Application Deployment: Deploys the application on the provisioned OpenShift cluster.
+   - ElasticSearch Platinum Plan: Leverages the platinum plan of ElasticSearch, which includes the [ELSER](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elser-embeddings-elasticsearch) model for advanced vector generation capabilities.

 ## Objective and benefits